cakephp/docs/en/development/configuration.rst

 the same key, and cache configuration as was used to store it.
 Restored information is merged on top of the existing runtime configuration.

-Creating your own Configuration engines
+Creating your Own Configuration Engines
 =======================================

 Since configuration engines are an extensible part of CakePHP,